claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2020-07-01"
   date_end = "2020-09-30"
   description = """
 Contributed to the design of an experimental framework for the detection of Dark Sector particles in proton beam dump experiments.
 Contributed to the implementation of a specific model to exploit the displaced-vertex signal from the secondary muons of NA62 to probe the parameter space of a theoretically conjectured light exotic scalar generated via muon bremsstrahlung.
 Produced the predicted sensitivity plot using programming language C++ and data analysis software ROOT.
-NA62 is a proton-on-target collision experiment originally searching for ultra-rare kaon decay at the Super Proton Synchrotron.
-Its use for Beyond Standard Model searches at low energies is a recent proposal.
+NA62 is a proton-on-target collision experiment recently searching for Beyond Standard Model physics at low energies at the Super Proton Synchrotron.
   """

 [[experience]]